faranbutt/GraphFMD/README.md

 # 🪙 GraphFMD: Graph based Financial Misconduct Detection

-**GraphFMD** is a benchmark competition for detecting illicit transactions on the Bitcoin network.
-Using GNN and the **Elliptic Dataset**, participants must identify fraudulent activity within a complex transaction graph.
+**GraphFMD** is a temporal graph learning benchmark for financial misconduct detection in the Bitcoin transaction network.
+Participants must classify transactions as illicit (fraudulent) or licit (legitimate).

 This repository is designed for **Human vs. LLM** task.